mariohmol/ng-brazil/ng-brazil/README.md

 # Ng-Brazil

-Angular5 pipes / directives / validators / mask for brazillian like apps
+Angular pipes / directives / validators / mask for brazillian like apps.
+Working on latest Angular 9.

 This project was tested integrated with the following techs:

-* angular5
+* angular
 * angular-material
 * ionic3 (masks is not fully working, that is an issue for that, but pipes/directives/validators/mask)